Pothead Mom Arrested For Endangering Her Four-Month-Old Son By Leaving Him In A Hot Car Showed No Remorse

 An Evansville Police Department officer rescued a four-month-old infant from a hot car parked outside of a Walmart in Evansville, Indiana earlier this week.
-According to the affidavit presented by the Police, the baby was reportedly sweating and crying when he was rescued.
+According to the affidavit presented by the police, the baby was reportedly sweating and crying when he was rescued.
 When the mother of the child was arrested later that day, police found marijuana in her purse.
-35-year-old Kelly Decorrevont is currently being held in Vanderburgh County Jail and is facing charges of child endangerment and possession of marijuana.
+Kelly Decorrevont, 35, is currently being held in Vanderburgh County Jail and is facing charges of child endangerment and possession of marijuana.

 According to the affidavit filed by the police, the four-month-old was left in the hot car for over two hours on Monday afternoon, 14 News reports.
 The affidavit also mentions that the mother of the child “did not seem very remorseful” of what she had done.
 Kelly Decorrevont has maintained that she had forgotten that her son was in the car.
 Decorrevont even told the Police that her teenage daughter was to blame for the whole incident, claiming that it was she who put the baby in the car without her realizing.
 Police say that Decorrevont has admitted to smoking marijuana before the incident.